heyashrafkhan/dummy-post-generator/README.txt

 = Does this plugin delete posts? =
 No, it only creates new posts.
 You must delete unwanted posts manually.

+= Does it support internationalization? =
+Yes, all user-facing strings are translatable.

+= Is it safe to use on a live site? =
+The plugin is intended for development and testing.
+Use caution on production sites as it creates real posts.

 == Changelog ==
 = 1.1 =
 * Added internationalization and escaping for all user-facing strings.